matthijsisproh/IPASS/README.md

 # IPASS

-This repository is created for my final invdividual project in my 1st year of Computer Science at Hogeschool Utrecht.
+This repository is created for my final individual project in my 1st year of Computer Science at Hogeschool Utrecht.

 I had to make a library for hardware interfacing and an application which can run the library's code.